 “The AES has come a long way from being a small employment project established in Moree in 1997, to quickly being the leader in Indigenous employment in Australia,” Estens said.

-Under the strong leadership of the AES CEO, Kristy Masella, an Aboriginal entrepreneur from Central Queensland who was named as one of the 100 Most Influential Women in Australia in 2016, the AES is moving confidently into a new era.
+Under the strong leadership of the AES Managing Director, Kristy Masella, an Aboriginal entrepreneur from Central Queensland who was named as one of the 100 Most Influential Women in Australia in 2016, the AES is moving confidently into a new era.
 AES is showing leadership and innovation in designing and delivering high-impact, intensive pre-employment programs in targeted industries that focus on getting Aboriginal and Torres Strait Islander people job-ready with basic skills and career ready with life coaching, role modelling, yarning circles, mentoring and intensive support and access to culture.
-AES has also grown its Labor Hire business by 500% and in two years and developed a comprehensive suite of consultancy services such as professional recruitment, Aboriginal Cultural Respect Training, Professional Mentoring and RAP development.
+AES has also grown its Labour Hire business by 500% and in two years and developed a comprehensive suite of consultancy services such as professional recruitment, Aboriginal Cultural Respect Training, Professional Mentoring and RAP development.

 The AES is a not-for-profit Aboriginal and Torres Strait Islander organisation and charity and Supply Nation registered.
 It also built and operates a nationally recognised Art Gallery (Yaama Ganu) and Café (Café Gali) in Moree that is focused on community development, economic empowerment of regional and remote Aboriginal and Torres Strait Islander communities and the celebration of Aboriginal and Torres Strait Islander culture.
 Visit the website to view the breath-taking works of art for sale.